Executive Summary

 Culture

 In our study of notable sustainable communities, we found that they each have their own culture of sustainability.
-We made a list of more than 30 of these places.
-We conducted more in-depth case studies of several of these, including Corvallis, Seattle, Portland, Burlington, Oberlin, and Boulder.
-The players in this emerging culture include a broad spectrum of interest such as business, government, nonprofits, education and people at large in the community.
+We surveyed more than 30 of these places.
+We conducted more in-depth case studies of several of them, including Corvallis, Seattle, Portland, Burlington, Oberlin, and Boulder.
+The players in these emerging cultures include a broad spectrum of interest such as business, government, nonprofits, education, and people at large in the community.
 A lot of work went into making those communities more sustainable.
-In short, a culture is something people join; the values, norms and daily practices are established and comfortable.
+It takes time to develop a culture.
+Once formed, a culture is something people join; the values, norms and daily practices are established and comfortable.
 We found our home community an evolving culture of sustainability and worked to nurture that process.
+Understanding that, the community ecosystem, is vital to achieving greater resilience.

 Equity